Lectionary Bible Studies and Sermons

 In Pentecostal circles this problem is dealt with by "praying in the Spirit."
 A Christian who practices speaking in tongues gathers up the many needs they see before them and then moves into a time of personal tongue-speaking.
 They believe that they are speaking a heavenly language under the power and control of the Holy Spirit.
 In this state, through the Spirit, their needs are rightly presented to God.
 This is certainly an interesting point of view, but this passage cannot really be used to support it.

 The point Paul is making in this passage is something we can all identify with.
-Our life as a believer is filled with ignorance, weakness and poverty.
-We stand but by grace through faith.
+Our life as a believer is filled with ignorance, weakness and poverty; we stand but by grace through faith.
 When it comes to prayer, that same ignorance, weakness and poverty abounds.
-Often we are speechless.
-Yet, our state of loss does not leave us lost because we are under the grace of God.
-Just as faith in Christ justifies, so faith in Christ sanctifies.
+Often we are speechless, yet our state of loss does not leave us lost because we are under the grace of God.
+Just as faith (Christ's faithfulness and our faith in his faithfulness) justifies, so faith sanctifies.
 We are not left alone in our Christian journey.
 The Spirit of Christ stands with us, supporting and shaping.
 And when it comes to prayer, he sees to it that what we need to ask of God, in the face of the rough and tumble of life, is asked on our behalf.

 As to whether the Spirit asks for us, or teaches us to ask rightly, probably both are true.
 So, we pray of what we know "according to God's will", and what we don't, we leave in God's hands.
 We let the Spirit intercede for us before the throne of God's grace and rest secure in his eternal acceptance.